 Terms of delivery and transport method

-Arranging this insurance yourself allows you to determine the level and extent of cover.
-For example, the goods might only be covered by the exporter until they reach a UK port, whereas you might want them to be covered all the way to the warehouse gates.
-It also means that, if there's a problem, you are dealing with a UK-based company that speaks your language.
+This is insurance against loss or damage to freight while being shipped.
+If you arrange cargo insurance yourself, you can determine the level and extent of cover.
+For example, the exporter may only cover the goods until they reach a UK port, whereas you want it right up to the warehouse gates.
+Also, if there is a problem, you can deal with a UK-based company that speaks your language.

 Important legal information